Thierry-Dumont/BenchmarksPythonJuliaAndCo/CallBack/Pythran/README.md

-First compile what should be  just _pythranized_;  type:
+Compile what should be  just _pythranized_ and run the code; just type:
 ```
 ./script
 ```

-Then run the code:
+!Z! if you are using OpenBlas, you probably must create  a .pythranrc in your home directory like this:

 ```
-python3 main.py
+[compiler]
+blas=openblas
 ```